zkd365/edge-device-simulation/README.md

 ## Device IDs

 Each device has a unique alphanumeric ID.
 Use the `device_id.py` file to generate a random device ID and add this value to line 34 in the device file, and to the new dictionary you add in the URB.

+## Questions?

+Reach out to me if you have any further questions about updating files.